-The Rocky Mountain National Park Scenic Loop is 164 miles and 4 hours of mountain adventure, from start to finish.
-This drive will take you from Denver to Estes Park and through Rocky Mountain National Park, ending at Winter Park, Colorado's favorite Playground.
-Along the way, soak in alpine views; hike along Milner Pass; spot some wildlife from Forest Canyon Overlook.
-Whatever you choose to do along the way, keep your eyes open, and don't miss a thing.
-To help you out, we've put together the top 3 sights and activities you can't miss along the way.
+The Rocky Mountain National Park Scenic Loop is 164 miles of pure mountain adventure.
+This four-hour drive will take you from Denver to Estes Park, through Rocky Mountain National Park on the magnificent Trail Ridge Road and then through Grand Lake, Granby, and Fraser to Winter Park.
+Along the way, you can soak in alpine views, go for a hike or try and spot some wildlife from Forest Canyon Overlook.
+To help you make the most out of this scenic drive, we've put together a list of three not-to-be-missed sights and activities.

 1. Scenic Vistas

-During the Rocky Mountain National Park Scenic Loop, be sure to stop for at least a few minutes at some of the best overlooks and scenic spots along the way.
-If you want to limit your number of stops, be sure to at least stop halfway through your trip at the Alpine Visitor Center to sip some hot chocolate and soak in the views before heading on your way.
+While driving the Rocky Mountain National Park Scenic Loop, stop for at least a few minutes at some of the best overlooks and scenic spots along on Trail Ridge Road, including Rainbow Curve Overlook, Forest Canyon Overlook and Medicine Bow Curve Overlook.
+If you want to limit your number of stops, at least stop halfway through your trip at the Alpine Visitor Center to sip some hot chocolate and soak in the views before heading on your way.

 2. Can't-Miss Hikes

-What better way stretch your legs and get some fresh air than to take a Rocky Mountain hike before continuing on your way?
+What better way to stretch your legs and get some fresh air than by taking a Rocky Mountain hike before continuing on your way?

-Deer Ridge Canyon: For a slightly shorter, 6-mile round trip hike, take Deer Mountain Trail through the aspen trees, keeping your eyes open for elk and deer while enjoying views of Longs Peak, Beaver Meadows, and Moraine Park.
-Make it to Deer Mountain Summit for unbeatable panoramic views of Estes Park, Moraine Park, Beaver Meadows, Horseshoe Park, Longs Peak, and other neighboring Continental Divide summits.
+Deer Ridge Canyon: For a slightly shorter 6-mile round trip hike, take the Deer Mountain Trail through the aspen trees, keeping your eyes open for elk and deer while enjoying views of Longs Peak, Beaver Meadows and Moraine Park.
+Make it to Deer Mountain Summit for unbeatable panoramic views of Estes Park, Moraine Park, Beaver Meadows, Horseshoe Park, Longs Peak and other neighboring Continental Divide summits.

-In addition to these two popular hiking stops, there are several trail heads along the way where you can stop to stretch your legs and look for Rocky Mountain wildlife—keep your eyes peeled for places to stop and explore the wilderness along your way, just make sure to stay on the marked trails.
+In addition to these two popular hiking stops, there are several trailheads along the way where you can stretch your legs and look for Rocky Mountain wildlife.
+Keep your eyes peeled for places to stop and explore the wilderness along your way — just make sure you stay on the marked trails.

 3. Other Activities

-When you are nearing the end of your journey, you'll pass by the largest natural lake in Colorado: Grand Lake.
-You can get out to participate in water sports, breathe some fresh lake air, take a short walk, or you can simply drive by and enjoy the view.
+When you're near the end of your journey, you'll pass by the largest natural lake in Colorado: Grand Lake.
+You can get out to partake in some water sports, breathe in some fresh lake air and take a short walk — or you can simply keep driving and enjoy the view.

-After passing Grand Lake, you will go through the town of Granby, where there is plenty of shopping and small town charm.
-Take a swing at Granby Ranch's gorgeous golf course before heading out of Granby toward Tabernash and Fraser.
+After passing Grand Lake, you'll come to the town of Granby, where there's plenty of shopping and small town charm.
+Take a swing at the gorgeous golf course at Granby Ranch before heading out of Granby toward Tabernash and Fraser.